Prince (musician): Awards and honors

-Prince sold at least 100 million records worldwide, ranking him among the best-selling music artists of all time.
-He was inducted into the Rock and Roll Hall of Fame in 2004, the UK Music Hall of Fame in 2006, the National Rhythm & Blues Hall of Fame in 2016, and Songwriters Hall of Fame in 2024.
-In 2016, he was posthumously honored with a Doctor of Humane Letters by the University of Minnesota.
-He was inducted into the Black Music & Entertainment Walk of Fame in 2022.
-Prince was named the 14th greatest guitarist of all time by Rolling Stone in 2023.

-He has won seven Grammy Awards, seven Brit Awards, six American Music Awards, four MTV Video Music Awards, an Academy Award (for Best Original Song Score for the film Purple Rain), and a Golden Globe Award.
+Prince's awards include seven Grammy Awards, seven Brit Awards, four MTV Video Music Awards, an Academy Award for Best Original Song Score for the film Purple Rain, and a Golden Globe Award.
 Two of his albums, Purple Rain and Sign o' the Times, received the Grammy Award for Album of the Year nominations.
 1999, Purple Rain and Sign o' the Times have all been inducted into the Grammy Hall of Fame.
 At the 28th Grammy Awards, Prince was awarded the President's Merit Award.
-Prince was also honored with the American Music Award for Achievement and American Music Award of Merit at the American Music Awards of 1990 and American Music Awards of 1995 respectively.
 At the 2013 Billboard Music Awards, he was honored with the Billboard Icon Award.
 In 2019, the 1984 film Purple Rain was added by the Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".
+In 2025, Prince received the Grammy Lifetime Achievement Award.

+Rolling Stone ranked Prince at number 27 on its list of the 100 Greatest Artists, "the most influential artists of the rock & roll era".
+In 2023, it ranked him at number 16 on their list of the 200 Greatest Singers of All Time.
+In 2010, Prince was ranked at number seven on VH1's "100 Greatest Artists of All Time".
+In 2003, Rolling Stones 500 Greatest Albums of All Time list included Purple Rain at number 72, Sign o' the Times at number 93, 1999 at number 163, and Dirty Mind at number 204.
+In 2004, on their 500 Greatest Songs of All Time list, Rolling Stone included "When Doves Cry" at number 52, "Little Red Corvette" at number 108, "Purple Rain" at number 143, "1999" at number 212, "Sign o' the Times" at number 299, and "Kiss" at number 461.

-Prince has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
-Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis", according to journalist Steve Marsh.
+Prince is honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the venue.
+According to journalist Steve Marsh, receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis".
 The Revolution also has a star on the mural, to the immediate right of Prince's.
 Originally painted silver like the other stars on the mural, Prince's star was repainted in gold leaf during the night of May 4, 2016, about two weeks after Prince's death.
 Originally anonymous, the artist was revealed a few months later to be graphic designer and graffiti artist Peyton Russell, who had worked for Prince at his club Glam Slam in the 1990s and wanted to pay tribute.